-Daily Routines, Small Rituals
+Daily Routines And Small Rituals

-In Hong Kong my days had a pattern and rythmn that had evolved over five years.
-Sure, in the last few months I was spending a lot more time in cafes and less time at my desk.
-But, the pattern that got me through a lot of work and new projects during 09-11 was one that had emerged in reponse to the place I lived, the challenges I faced and the vibe of Hong Kong.
+In Hong Kong my days had a pattern and rhythm that had evolved over five years.
+OK, in the last few months I was spending a lot more time in cafes and less time at my desk.
+But, the pattern that got me through a lot of work and new projects during 09-11 was a solid and productive one.
+It grew in response to the city, the way I lived, the challenges I faced, and the vibe of Hong Kong.

 Most of my decisions these days are modest (where to put this vase, which knives to keep or throw out).
 All this unpacking and arranging is important, even though each decision is, in a way, basic and simple.
-I’m being inspired by reading Winifred Gallagher’s House Thinking, which raises some good questions about how the organisation of a home shapes the way we live.
+I’m being inspired by reading Winifred Gallagher’s House Thinking, which raises some fantastic questions about how the design and organisation of a home shapes the way we live and think.